gywns6287/MSENet/README.md

-# MSENet: Bridge connected Network for beef marbling score estimation and eye-muscle area segmentation
+# MSENet: End-to-end network for the beef marbling score estimation of Korean native cattle

 ## Object

-We proposed the MSENet for end-to-end networks without any pre or post processing step, implementing segmentation of beef eye-muscle area and estimation of marblingscore.In particular, the bridge block in the MSENet interlinks a scoring module and segmentation module, trans-forming the segmentation information to scoring module for way to improve the estimation performance.
-We applied it to connect segmentation module with ResNet50 and Xception for automated beef MS grading.
-Bridge block is also simple to use for any other automated systems demanding both classification and segmentation task since it doesn’t need to create a new deep learning network but simply combines two existing networks.
+We propose the MSENet for end-to-end networks, which simultaneously performs marbling score estimation and eye muscle area segmentation.
+The proposed MSENet include a segmentation module, a bridge block, and a marbling scoring module.
+In particular, the segmentation module yields multi-scale attention maps for eye muscle area and the bridge block is transfers the multi-scale attentions maps to the scoring module.
+Unlike other previous approaches, MSENet is trained on a new large-scale beef image dataset (more than 10000), called a Hanwoo dataset.

 ##  Installation
 The pre-trained weight must exist as `resnet_weights.h5` and  `xception_weights.h5` in the path where `main.py` is located. pre-trained weight can be downloaded at https://drive.google.com/drive/folders/1E8x43bGvKinJRwiTPb-A6eOr9pMvvxDi.